Samarkand City Tour: Two-Day Trip and Excursion

 9. Afrasiab Archaeological Site

-Although Tamerlane would have you believe otherwise, advanced civilizations existed around Samarkand long before the conqueror’s arrival.
+Although Tamerlane would have you believe otherwise, advanced civilizations existed around Samarkand long before he made the city the capital of his empire.
 Afrasiab Archaeological Site and Museum provide ample proof of this, offering raw exploration to those who wish to dig deeper into ancient Uzbekistan.
 Many believe that this sprawling site, one of the oldest attractions in Uzbekistan’s Samarkand Region, is actually the legendary Marakanda, the capital of Sogdiana established around the 5th century BC and inhabited until the late Middle Ages.
 The hillside city included a decorated palace, fortress, living quarters, bathhouses, water pipes and an artisan center.
 Today its silent ruins lie strewn with pottery shards, although glimpses of its past grandeur can be seen in the accompanying museum, where palace frescoes and other findings are sure to spark your imagination.

 10. Meros Paper Mill

 Just beyond the borders of Samarkand in the town of Konigil, a local family has revived the ancient craft of producing paper products from mulberry trees.
+Include this place in your list of thiings to do in Samarkand.
 The art was first introduced to the region by Chinese prisoners in the 8th-9th centuries and was soon absorbed into local culture.
 Visitors can watch this manual process from start to finish at Meros Paper Mill, a largely outdoor facility whose garden, brook, wooden water mill and tea house promise rest and relaxation after a busy day in downtown Samarkand.
 The process of making the all-natural paper products from scratch may be tedious, yet the result is a durable material which can last for hundreds of years.
 At the end of the tour, you can purchase stationery, clothing, accessories and other items which have been made exclusively from the mulberry paper.
 A drive to the mill takes about 30 minutes from Samarkand and may be arranged with a taxi driver from the city or in advance through a travel agency.

 Our list of Top 10 Landmarks and Attractions in Samarkand just did not feel complete without mentioning a few runners-up: